Spider Bill

 As we taste through the new releases, Tarrant’s perfectionist disposition comes as no surprise.
 These are to the point and take no prisoners in uncovering the truth about what it is that makes the Adelaide Hills a distinguished wine region that offers winemakers like Tarrant boundless creative possibilities.
 We are fortunate bystanders.

 For his inaugural Spider Bill NV Blanc de Blanc, Tarrant opted for a blend of 2020 and 2021 vintage base wines.
 All the Chardonnay comes from the Uva vineyard in Piccadilly.
 The juice was barrel fermented on full solids and kept on lees for six months.
-The wine was tiraged in September 2021 and disgorged the end of 2023/start of this year.
-This pristine sparkling wine has a linear style, much like the Spider Bill Chardonnay, with added complexity from 24+ months on lees in bottle.
+The wine was tiraged in mid July 2021 and disgorged the end of 2023/start of this year.
+This pristine sparkling wine has a linear style, much like the Spider Bill Chardonnay, with added complexity from 34 months on lees in bottle before disgorging in May 2024.
 Dosage 6g/L.

 2021 Verdicchio